|We moved this page to our Documentation Portal. You can find the latest updates here.|

 Fatal: Execution of ntfsclone -q -s -O /onapp/backups/m/e/mehxeoqqhrcnti /dev/sde1 > /tmp/onapp-tmp-ntfsclone-sdk.log 2>&1 || ( cat /tmp/onapp-tmp-ntfsclone-sdk.log; rm -f /tmp/onapp-tmp-ntfsclone-sdk.log; exit 1 ) failed

-Start to use a new feature Backup Plugin System that enables integration OnApp with a third-party service for backup management.
+Consider using a new feature called Backup Plugin System that enables integration of third-party backup management services into OnApp.

-In case it's not an option for you, then as an alternative solution, we can use the ntfsclone wrapper based on dd utility to take backups, restore, and provisioning.
+In case it's not an option for you, then as an alternative solution, the ntfsclone wrapper can be used to take backups, restore, and provision - it is based on dd utility.

-Now the backup tasks will always complete successfully regardless of the file system state (considering that there are no other issues that may cause failures).
+When using the wrapper, the backup tasks complete successfully regardless of the file system state (considering that there are no other issues that may cause failures).

 Download the ntfsclone wrapper and install it on the backup server or hypervisors in case there are no backup servers in the cloud.